 Because You, LORD, have helped me and comforted me.

 a.
-Turn to me, and have mercy on me!
-Through it all, David never approached God on the basis of what he deserved.
+Turn to me, and have mercy on me: Through it all, David never approached God on the basis of what he deserved.
 Anything he received from God, he would receive on the basis of mercy.

 d.
-Show me a sign for good: David seems to say, “Lord, I do not expect all the answer right now.
+Show me a sign for good: David seems to say, “Lord, I do not expect the whole answer right now.
 Yet, show me a sign for good – give me some indication of Your help and power – so that those who hate me may see it and be ashamed.”

 i.
 Here David is wonderful for his humility – not demanding all the answer from God right now.
 He is also wonderful for his humanity – asking for a sign for good at the moment.

 ii.
 In some cases, it is wrong to ask God, “Show me a sign for good.”
 It is wrong when our attitude is, “God, prove to me that You love me” or “I will believe if You show me a sign, but if You do not, then I will not believe You.”
 Yet there are some proper times when we can cry out to God, “Show me a sign for good.”

 · Answers to prayer are a sign for good (verse 1, Bow down Your ear, O LORD, hear me).

 · Preservation of character is a sign for good (verse 2, for I am holy).